django-hijack/django-hijack/docs/customization.md

 #### `hijack.permissions.superusers_only`

-A superuser may hijack any other user (except inactive once).
+A superuser may hijack any other user (except inactive ones).
 Used by default.

 #### `hijack.permissions.superusers_and_staff`

-Superusers and staff members may hijack other users (except inactive once).
+Superusers and staff members may hijack other users (except inactive ones).

 A superuser may hijack any other user.
 A staff member may hijack any user, except another staff member or superuser.